mdjfs/electron-jsx/README.md

 # ✋ Before continuing, read this:

-This is BETA version, you can use that with issues/limitations, if you find any bug or you want to say how to fix something, you can go to https://github.com/mdjfs/electron-jsx/issues and if you can do a pull request
+This is a BETA version, you can use that with issues/limitations, if you find any bug or you want to say how to fix something, you can go to https://github.com/mdjfs/electron-jsx/issues and if you can do a pull request

 If you want to be a contributor and help, you will benefit many developers by making the library more stable